katholan/BCB546X-Spring2017_Valerin_final_project/Alignment_Counting/README.md

     $ rsem-plot-model SRR1639681_counting SRR1639681_models.pdf

 This analysis showed that with this sample we got the same number of reads, that is mainly because the initial quality of the reads was very good so the trimming procedure really did not make a big difference to the file.
-86% of the reads were mapped to the transcriptome which correcponds with the data that the authors report.
+86% of the reads were mapped to the transcriptome which corresponds with the data that the authors report.